-Classification performance: In seven-class classification, we have achieved a mean AUC of 0.72 and the confusion matrx are shown in Figure~\ref{fig:03}.
-The diagonal of the confusion matrix appears dominant suggesting that the proposed pipeline and features are effectively in discriminating local patterns for seven facial expressions.
+Classification performance: In seven-class classification, we have achieved a mean AUC of 0.72 and the confusion matrix is shown in Figure~\ref{fig:03}.
+The diagonal of the confusion matrix appears dominant suggesting that the proposed pipeline and features are effective in discriminating local patterns for seven facial expressions.

 The diagonal of the confusion matrix shows that happy, surprise, neutral, and sad are the best classified expressions.
-Fear, anger, and disgust expressions are the most challenging expressions to classify presumably they may represent common facial patterns for negative emotions in contrast to one positive expressions, happiness.
+Fear, anger, and disgust expressions are the most challenging expressions to classify presumably they may represent common facial patterns for negative emotions in contrast to positive emotion like happiness.
+These negative expressions use eyebrows almost equally as the lower part of the face, which may not be well captured in 3D point cloud data.
 No neutral and sad expressions are confused as the happy expression.
 However, sad faces are predicted as neutral equally as neutral faces are confused as sad.
-The expression of sadness in face can be mild and appear similar to neutral expressions.
+The expression of sadness in face can be mild and appear similar to neutral expressions as they are confused during classification.
+These results show what 3D point clouds can yield at baseline without any feature engineering.

 Figure 3.
-Confusion matrix for classifying seven prototypical facial expressions using parametric model of raw 3D point cloud data.
+Confusion matrix for classifying seven prototypical facial expressions using parametric modeling of 3D point cloud data.

 Conclusions: